levibostian/pyInteractiveTesting/README.md

 Why not send the console output to a file to view later?
 Why not execute the script multiple times with a set of given outputs?
 Why not take a group of scripts and run all of them with these inputs and have all of the outputs be sent to the output file?

+The test script also includes built in method to call functions with arguments in automation multiple times as well.

 ###Install:
 ```
 git clone git@github.com:levibostian/pyInteractiveTesting.git